Welcome! This site offers

 harness these for personal and community development.

-Awareness of transition psychology may help rural and urban
+Awareness of transition psychology may help rural and urban communities

-- see Life Events and Career Change.
+Life Events and Career Change.
+But

-But these factors are desparately scarce in poorer countries and communities
+these factors are desparately scarce in poorer countries and communities

 traumatised by war or natural disasters.
 Some more powerful countries